andmoredev/andmoredev/content/blog/api-cognito-user-password.md

 THAT'S IT!!
 We have now successfully setup everything needed to authenticate our API using the user-password flow.

-## Testing it with Postman
+## Testing with Postman

 ### 1. Grab Client Id
-We only need the client id when authenticating with the user-password flow, this is because we are actually going to enter a username and password to authenticate and that is where the token will be coming from.
+We only need the client id when authenticating with the user-password flow, this is because we are going to enter a username and password to authenticate and that is where the token will be coming from.
 So we will get this value from the console by going into our new application client.

 ![AWS Console showing an application client in Cognito where we can grab the client id](/img/api-cognito-user-password/cognito-client-keys.png)

 ### 2. Requesting auth tokens
 To request the tokens we need to call Amazon Cognito specifying we are doing an *InitiateAuth* command.
-This will require us to make a POST call *https://cognito-idp.us-east-1.amazonaws.com*.
+This will require us to make a POST call to *https://cognito-idp.us-east-1.amazonaws.com*.
 The region will change depending on where you created your User Pool.
 We specify the command by adding the *X-Amz-Target*, we also need to specify the *Content-Type* since it's an AWS specific type.
 Below is a screenshot that shows how the headers should look.

 ![Postman request headers](/img/api-cognito-user-password/postman-headers.png)

 The body requires the following parameters:
-* AuthFlow - This is where we specify that we want to use the user-password flow by setting a value of *USER_PASSWORD_AUTH*
+* *AuthFlow* - This is where we specify that we want to use the user-password flow by setting a value of *USER_PASSWORD_AUTH*
-* ClientId - We will set the value to the one we grabbed in step 1.
+* *ClientId* - We will set the value to the one we grabbed in step 1.
-* AuthParameters - in the object we will provide the *USERNAME* and the *PASSWORD* of our user.
+* *AuthParameters* - in the object we will provide the *USERNAME* and the *PASSWORD* of our user.

 ![Postman request body](/img/api-cognito-user-password/postman-body.png)

 When you send this request you should get a response back with the *AccessToken*, *IdToken*, *RefreshToken*, *TokenType* and *ExpiresIn*.
 This also returns the *ChallengeParameters* but this flow does not require any challenge responses to be generated.
-(I've edited the full response from the picture before to not expose the full keys).
+(I've edited the full response from the picture to not expose the full keys).

 ![Postman response body](/img/api-cognito-user-password/postman-response.png)